Cheney calls out Trump's latest attempt to promote 'BIG LIE' amid criticism from within her own party - KION546

 Cheney’s outspoken criticism of Trump has led to some House Republicans to accuse her of dividing the conference and distracting from the party’s goals.
 Some have recently warned that Cheney could face a vote to oust her from her spot in the House Republican in leadership, although Cheney survived a similar test earlier this year.

+“She seems very, very focused on the past and tearing down other Republicans like myself,” Banks added, referring in part to her criticism of a memo he authored to take back the House majority.

+The conference meets in full for the first time next week.
+At that point, McCarthy can call for a vote if he chooses to do so.
+If McCarthy doesn’t go that route, then there are special procedures in place to ultimately force another vote, but those steps can take weeks to play out.

 In January, a pro-Trump mob stormed the Capitol in a deluded effort to overturn the 2020 election as Congress certified the vote.
-Cheney blamed the riot — and the death of five people — directly on Trump, saying he “summoned,” “assembled” and “lit the flame of this attack.”
+While nearly the entire House GOP conference voted to acquit Trump in the impeachment trial, Cheney blamed the riot — and the death of five people — directly on him, saying he “summoned,” “assembled” and “lit the flame of this attack.”

 “There has never been a greater betrayal by a President of the United States of his office and his oath to the Constitution,” Cheney said.